First inauguration of Abraham Lincoln

 The first inauguration of Abraham Lincoln as the 16th president of the United States was held on Monday, March 4, 1861, at the East Portico of the United States Capitol in Washington, D.C.
-This was the 19th inauguration and marked the commencement of the first, and eventually only full term of Abraham Lincoln as president and the only term of Hannibal Hamlin as vice president.
-The presidential oath of office was administered to Lincoln by Roger B. Taney, the Chief Justice of the United States.
+This was the 19th inauguration and marked the commencement of the first and eventually only full term of Abraham Lincoln as president and the only term of Hannibal Hamlin as vice president.
+The presidential oath of office was administered to Lincoln by Chief Justice Roger B. Taney.
 John C. Breckinridge became the first outgoing vice president to administer the vice-presidential oath of office to his successor.

 This was the first time Lincoln appeared in public with a beard, which he had begun growing after being elected president, in response to a written request by 11-year-old Grace Bedell.
 This effectively made him the first president to have any facial hair beyond sideburns.